johnny-quesada-developer/cancelable-promise-jq/README.md

 `onCancel:`
 Subscribe to the cancel event of the promise.

-`Parameters:`
-callback (TCancelCallback): the callback to be called when the promise is canceled.

-### Returns

-The promise itself.

-Type: CancelablePromise`<TResult>`
+`onProgress`
+Subscribe to the progress reports

 `cancel`
-Cancel the promise and all the chained promises.
+Allows you to cancel the promise from outside the promise body

-#### Parameters

-reason (unknown): the reason of the cancellation.
-Returns
-The promise itself.

-Type: CancelablePromise<TResult>

 ## createDecoupledPromise